jmpichardo/aspnet-core-react-redux-boilerplate/README.md

 ### Authentication

 The **authSlice** file contains the reducers about login credentials.
-To keep the token credentials through the different browser sessions, the project create a subscription of  authSlice state to store the data in the local storage and reading later using persisted states.
+To keep the token credentials through the different browser sessions, the project creates a subscription of authSlice state to store the data in the local storage and reading later using persisted states.

 ```javascript
 const persistedState = loadState();